-To make these, it’s really simple.
-Take 9 of the cookies out and place them in a zipper seal bag, then commence to pulverizing those.
-You want them broken up as finely as you can get them so your finished snowmen will be smooth.
+First, take 9 of the Oreo cookies out and place them in a zipper seal bag, then commence pulverizing those.
+You want them broken up as finely as possible so your finished snowmen will be smooth.

 Take this mixture and put it in a mixing bowl with 3 tablespoons of cream cheese.
 Beat that with an electric mixer until it is well mixed and smooth.